sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 Assuming that the `Wake-on-LAN` settings have been enabled in a machine's BIOS, and said machine has a MAC address of `00:11:22:33:44:55`, we can power this machine on by sending a [`Magic Packet`](http://en.wikipedia.org/w/index.php?title=Wake-on-LAN&redirect=no#Magic_packet) encoded with it's MAC address.

-These `Magic Packets` are not protocol specific, and therefore can be sent using just about any network protocol.
+These packets are not protocol specific, and therefore can be sent using just about any network protocol.
 However, these are typically sent as a [`UDP Packet`](http://en.wikipedia.org/wiki/User_Datagram_Protocol).

 ### Show me the Magic!

-A `Magic Packet` is defined as any payload that contains the following pattern:
+A Magic Packet is defined as any payload that contains the following pattern:

 1. 6 bytes of `0xFF`
 2. 16 repetitions of the targets 48-bit MAC address (16 * 6 bytes)

-Note that the relevant part of the `Magic Packet` is 6 + (16 * 6) = 102 bytes.
+Note that the relevant part of the Magic Packet is 6 + (16 * 6) = 102 bytes.
 The payload however can be larger, as long as the above pattern can be found.

-Ok, time to get coding.
-Lets define what we need to form a `MagicPacket`:
+Time to get coding.
+Lets define our packet:
 {% highlight go %}
 // A MacAddress is 6 bytes in a row type MacAddress [6]byte